norvig/paip-lisp/docs/chapter13.md

 Of course, object-oriented systems are thriving outside the Lisp world.
 With the success of UNIX-based workstations, C has become one of the most widely available programming languages.
 C is a fairly low-level language, so there have been several attempts to use it as a kind of portable assembly language.
-The most succesful of these attempts is C++, a language developed by Bjarne Stroustrup of AT&T Bell Labs ([Stroustrup 1986](B9780080571157500285.xhtml#bb1210)).
+The most successful of these attempts is C++, a language developed by Bjarne Stroustrup of AT&T Bell Labs ([Stroustrup 1986](B9780080571157500285.xhtml#bb1210)).
 C++ provides a number of extensions, including the ability to define classes.
 However, as an add-on to an existing language, it does not provide as many features as the other languages discussed here.
 Crucially, it does not provide garbage collection, nor does it support fully generic functions.